CommerceExperts/open-commerce-search/docs/suggest_service.md

 ## Archive and Restore

-To avoid the indexation of the same data across several instances, you can also provide an implementation of the "IndexArchiveProvider": It should be able to upload and download files to/from and external storage, like s3 or gcp-storage.
+To prevent the same data from being indexed across multiple instances, you can utilize the "IndexArchiveProvider".
+This provider should facilitate the uploading and downloading of files to and from external storage solutions, such as S3 or GC-Storage.

-Now you can start your suggest services without data providers anymore but only with your IndexArchiverProvider implementation.
-Additionally, you need a indexer-instance that runs with the same IndexArchiverProvider implementation and all the SuggestDataProvider from where the source data is fetched.
-If it recognizes new data from the data-providers, it will index it and push it to the IndexArchiverProvider.
-As soon as the other instances will recognize the new IndexArchives, they will pull and use them directly.
+Now you can start your suggest services only with your IndexArchiverProvider implementation, removing or disabling all the SuggestDataProvider implementations.
+Additionally, you will need an indexer instance that operates with the same IndexArchiverProvider and all SuggestDataProvider instances from which the source data is retrieved.
+When this indexer detects new data from the data providers, it will index it and push it to the IndexArchiverProvider.
+The other instances will then recognize the new IndexArchives, pulling and utilizing them directly.

-That Indexer-Instance can also run in a Cron-Job like manner, so it won't be stressed by live traffic during indexation.
+Alternatively that Indexer-Instance can also run in a cronjob like manner, minimizing stress from live traffic during indexing.
+To achieve this, pass the program argument 'only-update-archives' to the server application, which will execute the updates and then shut down.

-In case you are using several data sources for a single index, you either need to configure 'suggestConfig.useDataSourceMerger = true' to put all the data into a single index or you need to extend the 'CompoundIndexArchiveProvider' in order to support a compound suggester.
-(The compound suggester is a better choice when your suggest result should contain different types of suggestion and you want to guarantee a certain amount of each type.)
+If you are using multiple data sources for a single index, you must either set `suggestConfig.useDataSourceMerger = true` to consolidate all data into a single index or extend the `CompoundIndexArchiveProvider` to support arching the data of a compound suggester.
+The compound suggester is preferable when your suggestion results need to include various types of suggestions while *ensuring* a balanced representation of each type.

 [back to top](#)